martinisaksen/calendarapp-docs/docs/source-schemas/submission-api-and-validation.md

 - `requestHeaders` cannot exceed 50 entries when present
 - outbound URLs must be `http` or `https`
 - localhost, private-network, and restricted hosts are blocked
+- event/detail links are required to be fully qualified `http`/`https` URLs when provided to downstream fetch stages
+- relative event links are acceptable only when they can be resolved against `feedUrl`; unresolved or non-URL values are rejected as invalid links

+Field precedence expectation for enrichment:

+- detail value first
+- calendar default second
+- empty/null last

 ## Geolocation Mapping And Fallback Expectations